Crecto/crecto/README.md

 # Crecto

 Database wrapper for Crystal.
-Based on [Ecto](https://github.com/elixir-ecto/ecto) for Elixir language.
+Inspired by [Ecto](https://github.com/elixir-ecto/ecto) for Elixir language.

 ** WORK IN PROGRESS **